Visionatrix/VixFlowsDocs/docs/AdminManual/command_line_options.md

 python3 -m visionatrix install
 ```

-During installation, you will be prompted to confirm whether to clear flows and backend folders.
+During installation, you will be prompted to confirm whether to clear flows and ComfyUI folder.

 ## The `update` Command